-In Microsoft Internet Explorer press shift + alt + the corresponding letter, which will highlight the link, then press enter to follow it.
+In Microsoft Internet Explorer, press Shift + Alt + the corresponding letter, which will highlight the link, then press Enter to follow it.

-N will jump you to the page side navigation
+Shift+Alt + N Jump to page navigation

-J take you to a list of the Joint Departments and Commissions
+Shift+Alt + J Joint Departments and Commissions

 E-Government Usability/Accessibility Compliment/Concern Page